sutanmuleta/ovwa/README.md

 OVWA enhances the lives of travelers by providing intuitive tools and personalized recommendations that streamline the journey from planning to exploration.
 Discover the world with confidence and ease, guided by OVWA's commitment to optimizing your travel experience.

-This project is made for a Hackathon in Microsoft and has lots of blood, sweat, and tears put in.
+This project is made for a Hackathon in Microsoft on 6/29/2024 and has been fueled by lots of blood, sweat, and tears [and pizza and boba].

 Thank you.

+optimal.vacation.wardrobe.assistant